DevSpeedjs/filterjs/readme.md

 const {TextFilter} = require('devspeed-filterjs');

 const message = new TextFilter({
-  text: "some text goes to her", // set the text that is being manipulated
+  text: "shut the fook up", // set the text that is being manipulated
   disableBlackList:  false; // set to false by default,
   customBlacklist: ['foo', 'aah'], // create the custom blacklist, })